App version: 0.1.0

 Fixed Rates and Payment Schedules

 Your ability to repay a loan on time not only boosts your credit score but also helps avoid penalties.
 Personal loan payments remain fixed throughout the repayment period.
-But with a balance transfer credit card, you’ll be able to make payments of different amounts each month, so long as that amount exceeds the minimum payment.
+But with a balance transfer credit card, your payment may change each month due to variable rates that typically come with credit cards.

 Credit Score Impacts